kristiantcho/flashcurve/README.md

 ---

-PLEASE do not forget to cite the original paper: (coming soon)
+PLEASE do not forget to cite the original paper: https://arxiv.org/abs/2411.12598

 Enjoy creating adaptive time bins :)